Crux, space constraints and subdivisions: Introduction

 \begin{theorem*}[Existence of sublinear expander subgraph] Every graph $G$ contains a sublinear expander subgraph $H$ retaining almost the same average degree: $d(H)\ge (1-o(1))d(G)$. \end{theorem*}

 The main drawback of this result is that the expander subgraph could be much smaller than the original graph: consider e.g. again the disjoint union of many small dense graphs.
-This has caused many technical difficulties in previous work using sublinear expander.
+This has caused many technical difficulties in previous work using a sublinear expander.
 Denote by $\sigma(G)$ the order of largest sublinear expander subgraphs in $G$.
 It is thus important to get a hold on $\sigma(G)$.
 As $\alpha$-crux is the minimum order among all subgraphs retaining $\alpha$-fraction of the average degree, we infer the following lower bound on $\sigma(G)$:

-This lower bound was utilised e.g. in~\cite{Haslegrave2021} in studying circumference of subgraphs of hypercubes and its bond percolations at supercritical regime.
+This lower bound was utilised e.g. in~\cite{Haslegrave2021} in studying the circumference of subgraphs of hypercubes and its bond percolations at the supercritical regime.

-This connection of crux with sublinear expander would likely lead to further interesting results; it plays also an important role in our proof as most of time we obtain bounds on clique subdivisions in terms of $\sigma(G)$.
+This connection of crux with sublinear expander will likely lead to further interesting results; it plays also an important role in our proof as most of the time we obtain bounds on clique subdivisions in terms of $\sigma(G)$.